 Secret Societies

-Secret societies are groups or organizations whose motives, activities, membership, and rituals are kept secret.
+Secret societies are groups, organizations or factions, whose motives, activities, membership, and rituals are kept secret.
 While their existence may (or may not) be known to the public at large, these groups possess secret knowledge or endeavors that are kept hidden from non-members.
-Secret societies are common elements in worldbuilding and range from corrupt organizations that secretly rule the world, to evil cults seeking to destroy it, to hidden brotherhoods that stand as the world’s protectors.
+Fictional secret societies are common elements in worldbuilding and include corrupt organizations that secretly rule the world, evil cults seeking to destroy it, and hidden brotherhoods that stand as the world’s protectors.
 They can found in nearly all genres, from high fantasy to cyberpunk.

-These may be special handshakes or code phrases only known to members of the society.
+Fictional secret societies may possess secret handshakes or code phrases only known to members of the society.
 These may be used to identify members, or to pass short messages to one another.

 Similar to secret greetings, secret marks may allow members to see if there is a friend or clubhouse nearby.
 These markings, hidden in places only members know to look, may be permanent features, or temporary graffiti.